The Tight Spanning Ratio of the Rectangle Delaunay Triangulation: Bounding the Spanning Ratio

 We are now ready to prove that rectangles that are not inductive pass on their potential.

 \begin{lemma} If $R(u,v)$ is empty and $(u,v)$ is not an edge in the rectangle Delaunay triangulation, then $R_1$ has potential.
-Furthermore, for any $1 \le i < k$, if $R_i$ has potential but is not inductive, then $R_{i+1}$ has potential. \end{lemma} \begin{proof} By our general position assumption, $u$, $h_1$, and $l_1$ all lie on different sides of $R_1$.
-Since triangle $u h_1 l_1$ intersects $uv$, $h_1$ and $l_1$ have larger $x$-coordinate than $u$.
-This implies that when $R(u,v)$ is empty, $u$ cannot lie on the S side as this would mean that $l_i$ lies on the E side inside $R(u,v)$.
+Furthermore, for any $1 \le i < k$, if $R_i$ has potential but is not inductive (i.e., $(l_{i}, h_{i})$ is steep), then $R_{i+1}$ has potential. \end{lemma} \begin{proof} Recall that $u$ is at the origin ($u=(0,0)$).
+By our general position assumption, $u$, $h_1$, and $l_1$ all lie on different sides of $R_1$.
+Since $R(u,v)$ is empty, $u$ cannot lie on the S side as this would mean that $l_i$ lies on the E side inside $R(u,v)$, similarly $u$ cannot lie on the N side or the E side.
 Hence, $u$ lies on the W side of $R_1$ and $x_1$ is the length of the horizontal side of $R_1$.
 Now that we know where $u$ lies, we can determine that $h_1$ lies on the N or E side of $R_1$ and $l_1$ lies on the E or S side of $R_1$.
 This implies that $d_{t}(u, h_{1}) + d_{t}(u,l_{1})+d_{R_1} (h_{1}, l_{1}$) is bounded by the perimeter of $R_1$ which is $(2+2L)x_1$.
 Thus, $R_1$ has potential, as claimed.

 Next, assume that $R_i$, for $1 \leq i < k$, has potential but is not inductive.
 Since $R_i$ is not inductive, we know that $(l_{i}, h_{i})$ is steep.
 In the remainder of this proof, we assume that $x_{l_i} < x_{h_i}$.
 The case where $x_{l_i} > x_{h_i}$ can be proven using analogous arguments.